nomisRev/kategory-annotations/README.md

 # Implicits Annotation Processor playground
 This is just a playground to discover the limitations we have with Kotlin and annotation processors.

+### Current status

+We are analyzing @implicit annotations in code and generating kotlin files at compile time.
+Tests would still need to be tweaked to mock the sources dir path we are using know, otherwise they crash with a NPE.

 ### Composition for the time being

 The project is composed by different modules like most of the annotation processors out there.